 - Implement measures to ensure physical distancing of at least six feet between workers.
-These can include use of physical partitions or visual cues (e.g., floor markings, colored tape, or signs to indicate to where workers should stand). - Take measures at checkout stations and other places where physical distancing cannot be maintained to minimize exposure between cashiers and customers, such as Plexiglas barriers.
-Where barriers are not feasible, employees should wear face coverings and customers are strongly recommended to wear face coverings.
-Some jurisdictions already require face coverings outside the home. - Adjust safety meetings to ensure physical distance and use smaller individual safety meetings at the workplace to maintain physical distancing guidelines.
-Transition all meetings and interviews to phone or digital platforms or hold outside or in a space allowing for at least six feet of physical distance between employees. - Utilize work practices, when feasible, to limit the number of workers in close proximity.
-This may include scheduling (e.g., staggering shift start/end times) or rotating employee access to a designated area during a shift.
-Stage the workplace to stagger work and limit overlap of employees. - Place additional limitations on the number of workers in enclosed areas to ensure at least six feet of separation to limit transmission of the virus.
-Designate separate entrance and exits and post signage to this effect. - Stagger employee breaks, within compliance with wage and hour regulations, to maintain physical distancing protocols. - Close breakrooms, use barriers, or increase distance between tables/chairs to separate workers and discourage congregating during breaks.
+These can include use of physical partitions or visual cues (e.g., floor markings, colored tape, or signs to indicate to where workers should stand). - Take measures at checkout stations and other places where physical distancing cannot be maintained to minimize exposure between cashiers and customers, such as Plexiglas barriers. - Consider offering workers who request modified duties options that minimize their contact with customers and other workers (e.g., managing inventory rather than working as a cashier or managing administrative needs through telework). - Adjust safety meetings to ensure physical distance and use smaller individual safety meetings at the workplace to maintain physical distancing guidelines.
+Transition all meetings and interviews to phone or digital platforms or hold outside or in a space allowing for at least six feet of physical distance between workers. - Utilize work practices, when feasible, to limit the number of workers in close proximity.
+This may include scheduling (e.g., staggering shift start/end times) or rotating worker access to a designated area during a shift.
+Stage the workplace to stagger work and limit overlap of workers. - Place additional limitations on the number of workers in enclosed areas to ensure at least six feet of separation to limit transmission of the virus.
+Designate separate entrance and exits and post signage to this effect. - Stagger worker breaks, within compliance with wage and hour regulations, to maintain physical distancing protocols.

+- Close breakrooms, use barriers, or increase distance between tables/chairs to separate workers and discourage congregating during breaks.
 Where possible, create outdoor break areas with shade covers and seating that ensures physical distancing. - Workers should consider bringing a lunch made at home or purchase take out or delivery where available.
-Consider providing individual water bottles instead of water containers and cups to prevent repeated contact with the dispense nozzle.

-- Use the following hierarchy to prevent transmission of COVID-19 in work areas especially where physical distancing is difficult to maintain: engineering controls, administrative controls, and PPE. - Engineering controls include creating physical or spatial barriers between employees such as Plexiglas or other sturdy and impermeable partitions. - Administrative controls include increasing the number of shifts to reduce the number of personnel present at one time and ensure adequate physical distancing. - PPE includes face shields, some masks, and impermeable gloves.
-Note that some disposable equipment such as some face shields and respirators are prioritized for health care workers and workers that handle pathogens and should not otherwise be used. - Designate drop-off locations to receive deliveries away from on-farm high traffic areas.
+Consider providing individual water bottles instead of water containers and cups to prevent repeated contact with the dispense nozzle. - Use the following hierarchy to prevent transmission of COVID-19 in work areas especially where physical distancing is difficult to maintain: engineering controls, administrative controls, and PPE. - Engineering controls include creating physical or spatial barriers between workers such as Plexiglas or other sturdy and impermeable partitions. - Administrative controls include increasing the number of shifts to reduce the number of personnel present at one time and ensure adequate physical distancing. - PPE includes face shields, some types of masks, and impermeable gloves.
+Note that some disposable equipment such respirators are prioritized for health care workers and workers that handle pathogens and should not otherwise be used. - Designate drop-off locations to receive deliveries away from on-farm high traffic areas.
 Maintain physical distance of at least six feet with delivery drivers.
-Do not shake hands.
-Install production transfer-aiding materials, such as shelving and bulletin boards, to reduce person-toperson production hand-offs.
+Do not shake hands, hug, or use similar greetings that break physical distance.
+Install production transfer-aiding materials, such as shelving and bulletin boards, to reduce person-to- person production hand-offs.
 Call recipients ahead when making deliveries.
 Arrange delivery to confirmed drop-off locations that eliminate physical contact with recipients.